-Figure 5.2.2.18.2-1: PDU session establishment
+Figure 5.2.2.18.2-1: PDU session establishment, SMF to H-CHF and V-CHF

 9ch-a.
 The UE is identified as a roamer (e.g., PLMN ID of the received SUPI is different from VPLMN PLMN ID), the V-CHF and optionally H-CHF are selected accordingly.